 - Working left to right, lay first plank in the left-hand corner, up against the spacers (the tongue edge should follow along the working line and be facing toward you).
-Continue laying the first row until you reach the other wall.
-Note: See Step 6 for cutting the last plank in row to fit. - Pre-drill and top nail the first row of boards using a 3/32" drill bit and 6d finishing nails about 1" from the back edge.
+Continue laying the first row until you reach the other wall. - Pre-drill and top nail the first row of boards using a 3/32" drill bit and 6d finishing nails about 1" from the back edge.
 Countersink the finish nail using a nail punch and fill with close matching wood filler.
 Confirm the first row is straight.
 Pre-drill and blind nail the 2nd and 3rd rows using 6d finish nails above the board tongue until nailing machines can be used. (set finish nails with nail punch).